North DeKalb Mall

-North DeKalb Mall is an enclosed shopping mall located in unincorporated DeKalb County, near Decatur, a suburb of Atlanta, Georgia, United States.
+North DeKalb Mall was an enclosed shopping mall located in unincorporated DeKalb County, near Decatur, a suburb of Atlanta, Georgia, United States.
 Opened in 1965, the center currently comprises more than eighty-five stores on one level.
-Anchor stores include Burlington Coat Factory and Marshalls, the mall also features a food court and multiplex movie theater.
-The 2018 Clint Eastwood film The Mule had scenes shot in the parking lot of the mall.
+The sole remaining anchor store is Marshalls.
+That store and an AMC multiplex theater still remain.
+The rest of the mall was demolished in the summer of 2024 and is being replaced with a mixed-use development called Lulah Hills.

 History

 Originally and formerly called North DeKalb Center, the mall was designed by Barrett + Associates, Architects, and first opened July 29, 1965, with fifty-four stores; original anchor stores included Atlanta-based department store Rich's, and a Woolworth dime store.

 Plans for the extension of the Stone Mountain Freeway in the late 1960s would have led to the demolition of the mall, but were never put into effect.

 In 1986, North DeKalb Mall was expanded and renovated with two new anchor stores: department store chains Mervyn's and discount chain Lechmere.
 The mall was renamed Market Square at North DeKalb at this time.

-Lechmere closed in 1989 and was replaced with the discount pharmacy chain Phar-Mor, which closed in 1992 and was eventually replaced with a movie theater and Rhodes Furniture.
+Lechmere closed in 1989 and was replaced with the discount pharmacy chain Phar-Mor, which closed in 1992 and was eventually replaced with a 16-screen AMC movie theater and Rhodes Furniture.

 Mervyns shuttered all of its Georgia locations in 1997; the store at North DeKalb was replaced by an Uptons, which closed in 1999, then it became Burlington.
 Stein Mart was added in the early 1990s, replacing a portion of a mall wing which once housed a Spinnaker's restaurant, a Bonanza Steakhouse and smaller mall stores.
 Old Navy was also added but later closed, becoming Ross Dress for Less.
 Rhodes Furniture was later Shoder Furniture for a short time before becoming Marshalls in 2010.
 A furniture store also replaced the old Stein Mart.

 Hendon Properties, which bought the mall for $25 million (USD) in 2003, planned on bringing a Costco to the mall.